Tunous/SwipeNews-Issues/README.md

 Welcome to the issues repository of **SwipeNews - RSS & News Reader** Android application.

 Here you can view existing feature requests and bug reports or contribute with your ideas.
-Make sure to read the rules before starting!
+Make sure to read the rules below before submitting new issues!

 - [View existing issues][issues]
+- [Add new issue][new-issue]
 - [Track development][trello]
 - [Help translating][translate]
 - [Join Beta testing][beta-testing]
 - [Download SwipeNews][download]
+- [View changelog][changelog]

 **NOTE:** The application is currently in **open beta**.

 # General rules

 1. Search through the [existing issues][issues] to avoid creating duplicates.
 2. If the issue already exists, add a +1 to show your interest.
 You can also click on the `Subscribe` button to get notifications via e-mail.

 If you don't have GitHub account and don't want to create one you can also send your feature requests and bug reports via email.